msi-code/ST10501039_PROG5121_Part1/README.md

 checking password if it contains any invalid characters.

 ### CellNumber Validation
-checking if the number is valid.
+Checking if the number is valid.